Using WMS services in R

 WMS stands for Web Map Service.
 The service provides prerendered tiles at different scales.
 This makes it useful to include them as background images in maps.

-We will use the leaflet
+We will use the leaflet package to make interactive maps.

 library(leaflet)